supersamamor/oraclecmsexam/README.md

 2. Make sure that the start-up project is 'OracleCMS.CarStocks.API' then Run the application.

-### Steps for running the app using MS SQL Database
+### Steps for running the app using MS SQL Database in Visual Studio
 1. Ensure that the 'UseInMemoryDatabase' option from app settings of OracleCMS.CarStocks.API project is set to false.
     ```
       {